Simeulue Regency: Administration

-Simeulue was once a part of West Aceh Regency but was split off in 1999 with the hope that the region's development would improve.
-The seat of the regency is Sinabang.
+Simeulue was originally a part of West Aceh Regency but was split off on 4 October 1999 to become its own regency with the hope that the island's development would improve.
+The seat of the regency is the town of Sinabang, situated on a bay (Laut Sinabang) on the northeast coast of the island.

+The island was badly affected by the 2004 Indian Ocean earthquake and the subsequent tsunami, whose epicentre was directly north of the island, and between the island and the mainland of Sumatra.

-The regency was divided at 2010 into eight districts (kecamatan), but two additional districts were created in 2012.
-All are listed below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) and the number of offshore islands (of which just two are inhabited) in each district, and its post code.
+The regency was divided at 2010 into eight districts (kecamatan), but two additional districts (Teupah Tengah and Simeulue Cut) were created in 2012.
+All are listed below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (kampong) and the number of offshore islands (of which just two are inhabited) in each district, and its post code.

-Notes: (a) of which the island of Pulau Siumat is inhabited. (b) of which the island of Pulau Teupah is inhabited.
+Notes: (a) including Lasia Island and Batu Island to the southeast of Simeuleu. (b) of which the island of Pulau Siumat is inhabited. (c) of which the island of Pulau Teupah is inhabited.

-(c) The 2010 population of the Teupah Tengah District is included in the figure for the Simeulue Timur District, from which it was cut out in 2012.
+(d) The 2010 population of the Teupah Tengah District is included in the figure for the Simeulue Timur District, from which it was cut out in 2012.

-(d) The 2010 population of the Simeulue Cut District is included in the figure for the Simeulue Tengah District, from which it was cut out in 2012.
+(e) The 2010 population of the Simeulue Cut District is included in the figure for the Simeulue Tengah District, from which it was cut out in 2012.

 Villages

-Administrative villages (desa) listed for each district:
+Administrative villages (kampong) listed for each district: